 Allergies are very common, and tend to run in families.
-If Baby comes from a genetic family history of allergies on either side, there’s a better chance that she will also have allergies.
+If Baby comes from a genetic family history of allergies on either side, there’s a better chance that they will also have allergies.
 Other early signs that Baby might have allergies are eczema (dry, patchy, irritated skin) and asthma (which doesn’t always show up as coughing, but can present as noisy breathing and wheezing through a cold).
-If you’re trying to figure out if she has an allergy, a common strategy suggests introducing new foods one at a time, and a few times in a row before moving on to the next food, so that if Baby does have a reaction, you’ll have a better idea where it came from.
+If you’re trying to figure out if they have an allergy, a common strategy suggests introducing new foods one at a time, and a few times in a row before moving on to the next food, so that if Baby does have a reaction, you’ll have a better idea where it came from.

 The American Academy of Pediatrics’ current recommendation says that there is no evidence to prove that waiting to introduce these foods will reduce the risk of allergies.
 In fact, new studies suggest that introducing highly allergenic foods (such as peanut-containing food) in small amounts early on can actually reduce the chances of babies developing allergies to these foods.
 It’s also true that allergic reactions from first exposures to allergens are usually not severe and are often mild – redness around the lips and hives, for example.
 But parents whose children are at a high risk for developing allergies should certainly consult with their pediatrician, and possibly an allergist, when deciding how to go forward.
 If you and your healthcare provider decide on this method, it’s important to be familiar with the signs of a severe allergic reaction, like repeated vomiting, wheezing, trouble breathing, or swollen tongue or lips.
 These should prompt an immediate 911 or other emergency services call.
 But studies now show that introducing small amounts of highly allergenic foods seem to be an important tool for helping to reduce the risk of dangerous allergies.